 You don’t have to count calories throughout the whole program, just spend a few days to a week inputting your meals and workouts to get a feel for where you stand.
 If you notice that your daily calorie intake exceeds your recommended calorie needs, scale back by reducing your portion sizes or cutting back on high-calorie foods.

 2. Find the Right Carb to Protein to Fat Ratio

 If you’ve tracked your calories and you’re within your recommended ranges, take a look at your ratio of macronutrients – carbohydrates, protein, and fats.
 In the 1980s and 1990s, low-fat diets were all the rage.
 Fat was demonized and blamed for excess weight and health problems.
 We now know how important and beneficial healthy fats are, and the pendulum is swinging back the other way, with low-carbohydrate diets gaining popularity.

-The truth is, there is no silver bullet for weight loss, or health in general.
-It’s true that fat is higher in calories than protein, and carbohydrates can cause unwanted blood sugar spikes, but the goal is not to completely cut out entire macronutrient groups.
+The truth is, there is no silver bullet for weight loss or health in general.
+It’s true that fat is higher in calories than protein, and carbohydrates can cause unwanted blood sugar spikes, however the goal is not to completely cut out entire macronutrient groups.
 All three of the macronutrients are essential for your body to function, the goal is to find the right balance for your body.

 3. Swap in a Meal Replacement Shake

 If you’re having trouble figuring out portion sizes, or you really just want to take the guesswork out of some of your meals, consider replacing a meal or two a day with The Myers Way® Paleo Protein shakes.
 These shakes are approved for all of The Myers Way® protocols, including The Autoimmune Solution.